Highway 50 (Israel–Palestine)

-Highway 50 (formerly Route 404), officially called Begin Boulevard (שדרות בגין, Sderot Begin) and also referred to as Menachem Begin Expressway or Begin Highway, is a north-south urban freeway, through western Jerusalem, named after Israel's sixth Prime Minister, Menachem Begin.
+Highway 50 (formerly Route 404), officially called Begin Boulevard (שדרות בגין, Sderot Begin) and also referred to as Menachem Begin Expressway or Begin Highway, is a north–south urban freeway, through western Jerusalem, named after Israel's sixth Prime Minister, Menachem Begin.
 Local Jerusalemites simply refer to it as 'Begin' ([ˈbegin]).
 It enters Area C of the West Bank on the north end and East Jerusalem on both ends.

 Route

-The road follows a south-north path that connects key neighborhoods and commercial areas, as well as several city arteries and national routes.
+The road follows a south–north path that connects key neighbourhoods and commercial areas, as well as several city arteries and national routes.
 Beginning at the Rosmarin Interchange (formerly the Tunnels Junction) of the Gush Road in Gilo, the road arcs north-westward through Gilo, Beit Safafa, and Sharafat turning northward through Malha.
 Passing Golomb Blvd, the road travels below a high ridge to the west on which sits the Holyland Park building complex.
 To the east is Emek Hatzva'im (Gazelle Valley), a green zone that was previously leased to Kiryat Anavim and Ma'ale HaHamisha and used for agricultural purposes.
 Further on, the path was excavated to create a depressed roadway between Bayit Vegan, Givat Mordechai, Ramat Beit HaKerem and Givat Ram.
 This section is equipped with noise barriers and speed cameras.

 The road then passes through two tunnels under Jaffa Road and the busy western entrance to Jerusalem.
 Winding down the western and northern slopes below Romema, the road steeply descends 150 meters into Emek HaArazim (Valley of Cedars) with interchanges at Golda Meir Blvd (Route 436) and Yigal Yadin Blvd (Highway 1).
 Passing between Ramot and Ramat Shlomo, the road continues through the West Bank passing Beit Hanina, Bir Nabala and Atarot.
 Finally at Atarot Junction, Highway 50 officially becomes Highway 45 providing a continuous connection to Route 443 to Modi'in and the Tel Aviv area.